Anuraj0124/combine_pdf/README.md

 ## Page Numbering

-adding page numbers to a PDF object or file is as simple as can be:
+Adding page numbers to a PDF object or file is as simple as can be:

 ```ruby
 pdf = CombinePDF.load "file_to_number.pdf"